 Cost of Living Adjustments

-The Nevada Legislature meets every two years to discuss cost of living adjustments (COLA) as a part of the budget for the coming biennium, and has approved cost of living adjustments.
+The Nevada Legislature meets every two years to discuss cost of living adjustments (COLA) as a part of the budget for the coming biennium.
+COLA amounts and dates are established by the Nevada Legislature and authorized by the governor.

 Effective Date Percentage Note